menopause

 - 67% of women report that perimenopause or menopause has had a somewhat or very negative impact on the quality or quantity of their intimate relations.

-- More than half of women (52%) at least somewhat agree that perimenopause or menopause has put strain on their relationships.
+- 52% of women at least somewhat agree that perimenopause or menopause has put strain on their relationships.

-- 42% of women say that it is someone or very true that they don’t feel adequately supported by their current partner when it comes to menopause or perimenopause.
+- 42% of women say that it is somewhat or very true that they don’t feel adequately supported by their current partner when it comes to menopause or perimenopause.

 The many symptoms of perimenopause and menopause